 This manual contains information that is important for you to know and understand.
-This information relates to protecting YOUR SAFETY and PREVENTING Information for preventing damage to equipment.
-EQUIPMENT PROBLEMS .
+This information relates to protecting YOUR SAFETY and PREVENTING EQUIPMENT PROBLEMS .
 To help you recognize this information, we use the symbols to the right.
 Please read the manual and pay attention to these sections.

-AWARNING IMPORTANT SAFETY INFORMATION - A HAZARD THAT MIGHT CAUSE SERIOUS INJURY OR LOSS OF LIFE.
-NOTE Information that you should pay special attention to.
+URGENT SAFETY INFORMATION - A HAZARD THAT WILL CAUSE SERIOUS INJURY OR LOSS OF LIFE.